ExplainReduce: Generating global explanations from many local explanations: Methods

-We are interested in how many items can be explained by a given set of local surrogates to a satisfactory degree.
-To measure this, we use coverage $C$, defined as the proportion of data items which can be explained sufficiently by at least one local model in a subset ${\bm{S}} \subseteq[m]$.
+We are trying to find an optimal subset of models $\bm{S} \subseteq[m]=\{1,\ldots,m\}$, which we call a \emph{proxy set}.
+We want the proxy set $\bm{S}$ to be faithful to the closed-box model.
+Additionally, we are interested in how many items can be explained by a given set of local surrogates to a satisfactory degree.
+To measure this, we use coverage $C$, defined as the proportion of data items which can be explained sufficiently by at least one local model in the subset $\bm{S}$.
 Mathematically, given a loss threshold $\varepsilon\in{\mathbb{R}}_{>0}$, the coverage can be calculated as

-A $c$-covering subset of local models ${\bm{S}} \subseteq [m]$ is a set for which $C({\bm{S}}, \varepsilon) \geq c$.
+A $c$-covering subset of local models ${\bm{S}}$ is a set for which $C({\bm{S}}, \varepsilon) \geq c$.

-Next, we define three computational problems to address the task described earlier.
-Later, we will introduce algorithms to solve each of the problems.
+Next, we define three computational problems to address the task described earlier, alongside the algorithms we use to solve these problems.